con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > stobs chen pha rol gnon pa po/ /

 Commanding powers and great miracles,
-Wielding great driving force, with speed most great,
+With driving force supreme, with speed most great,
-Renowned great lord, of majesty supreme,
+Renowned great lord, of foremost majesty,
-Most valorous owing to his great strength, (39)
+Most valorous owing to his great might, (39)

 * VV connects *mahat* with *mahāṛddhibalopeta*.
 * *maharddhika* is translated in the *Mahāvyutpatti* etc. as *rdzu 'phul chen po*, so we can regard this as a kind of stock translation and need not attach strict meaning to it.
 On *maharddhika*, see Edgerton 1953: 421.
 The word tends to be commonly used for temporal majesty and power (especially in non-Buddhist sources), and this is probably what is implied by VV's commentary as well.
 It is otherwise repetitive.